Anup-Kumar-509/TinDog/README.md

 # TinDog

-Created a starting page of a fictional dating webite for dogs.
+Created a starting page of a fictional dating website for dogs.